dfjdejulio/cubicfusion-broadwayapi/README.md

 **Prerequisites**:

-- A Broadway S2/T box exists in the local network, is already setup and running :)
+- A PCTV Broadway HD-S2 box exists in your local network, is already setup and running :)

 **Installation & Setup**: